 MICF 2017 Festival Highlight – Bear Pack

-Another highlight of the festival were the Bear Pack duo, and the events surrounding the insanity that is an hour long performance that is completely improvised.
+Another highlight of the festival was the Bear Pack, and the events surrounding the insanity that is an hour long, completely improvised performance.
 The show itself was crazy, and I have immense respect for Steen Raskopoulos and Carlo Ritchie, the guys that ran around the stage, acting out improv scenes which had the audience in stitches.
 I actually saw the Bear Pack show twice this festival run.
 But more on that later.

 As I queued for the show, I met in line a fellow comedy enthusiast by the name of Josie.
 We immediately bonded over acts that we found funny, and I am happy to say that we have plans on seeing more shows post-MICF!
 This is why I enjoy watching shows on my own, I always end up making a new friend.
 (Quick shoutout to Caroline, who I met at The Stand, Edinburgh, while giggling over The Elis James and John Robins Experience)

-Fun stuff happened after the show too.
+Fun stuff happened after the Bear Pack show too.
 I often get lost in the city, it’s full of people, my GPS is always fucked there, and all the buildings give me a headache.
 So it was of no surprise that I ended going in the wrong direction, and missing my tram.
 I headed back to the Town Hall and bumped into Josie who was waiting for her ride.
-Long story short I met Steen, and had a quick chat with him.
-T’was fun.
+Long story short I met Steen, and had a quick chat with him, all thanks to my new gal pal.
 Josie didn’t give me any warning when she called out his name, but I think I did quite well.
 I managed not to gush over his mad improv skillz.

 He headed towards the direction of my tram and I didn’t want to seem like a weird stalker even though I had to go the same way, so I stayed back – and proceeded to miss the tram.
 Again.
 Keep in mind this was past midnight, and the tram would only come every half hour.
 Still high with post-show giggles, I headed to the tram stop to wait, and found Carlo Ritchie.
 I didn’t want to be a creep, so I said hello and asked for a photo.
 Turns out, we were waiting for the same tram, and were heading in the same direction.
 So that happened.
 We had a very nice chat, and I had to hold back on geeking out over language when I found out he studied Linguistics in uni.